GoogleCloudPlatform/pgadapter/samples/java/spring-data-jpa/README.md

 ## Integration with IntelliJ

-It is highly recommended to [follow these instructions](../../../docs/intellij.md) to add your Cloud Spanner database as a data source to IntelliJ, if you are using IntelliJ for the development of your application.
+It is recommended to [follow these instructions](../../../docs/intellij.md) to add your Cloud Spanner database as a data source to IntelliJ, if you are using IntelliJ for the development of your application.
 This will give you handy features like code-completion and table and column name validation.
 It will also give you a PGAdapter instance that is always up and running while IntelliJ